metadatacenter/cedar-manual/docs/_sections/c2/3_adding_elements.md

-When you are editing a Template or Element, the search (magnifying glass) icon in the Template Designer's field addition menu brings up a window to find other CEDAR templating resources—Elements or Fields— that can be imported into the Element or Field you are editing.
+When you are editing a Template or Element, the search (magnifying glass) icon in the Template Designer's field addition menu brings up a window to find other CEDAR templating resources—Elements or Fields—that can be imported into the Element or Field you are editing.
 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/artifact-import-window-20200101.png){:width="60%" class="centered"}

 The navigation path in the lower left of the window starts in the current directory